crossplane/crossplane/docs/cloud-providers/gcp/gcp-provider.md

 # apply it to the cluster:
 kubectl apply -f "provider.yaml"

-# delete the credentials variable
+# delete the credentials and project id variables
 unset BASE64ENCODED_GCP_ACCOUNT_CREDS
+unset PROJECT_ID
 ```

 The output will look like the following: